fecampossantos/aion/README.md

 - Search bar on projects screen
 - Last worked on tasks display on projects screen
 - Search bar and pagination on tasks screen
+- Tasks analysis (burndown chart)
+- Prepopulate the add record page with task where it was opened from
+- Add multiple report options UIs

 ## 📞 Support